calebnwokocha/customer-research-management-app/solution/SETUP.md

 ## Setup Steps

 ### 1. Download the Solution Package
-Download the solution file from this [repository](https://github.com/calebnwokocha/customer-research-management-app/tree/main/solution) or the specified file storage location.
+Download the solution file from this [repository](https://github.com/calebnwokocha/customer-research-management-app/tree/main/solution).

 ### 2. Log in to Power Apps
 - Go to the [Power Apps Maker Portal](https://make.powerapps.com/) in your browser.